 At River Valley School, we are inclusive by design.
-Our school community is made up of passionate and engaged students, teachers, families and staff, bound by a belief that Independent school education should be inclusive and accessible to students from all walks of life.
+Our school community is made up of passionate and engaged students, teachers, families and staff, bound by a belief that private school education should be inclusive and accessible to students from all walks of life.
 In fact, inclusivity is what sets us apart.
 Unlike most independent schools in Calgary, academic testing is not required as part of the admissions process, therefore our student population represents a wide variety of backgrounds, talents, and abilities.

 Through various endowment and subsidy options, such as our ‘Bowwestner Scholarship’, we have been able to provide independent school education to local low-income families who are driven by their values for exceptional and inclusive education.
 As an inclusive school, our goal is to expand our current financial aid offering, allowing us to extend our reach to more students who could benefit from the extraordinary River Valley School experience.